 Blade length: 3.6 in | Total length: 7 in | Blade material: 7Cr17MoV | Weight: 2.1 oz

-This small, lightweight knife is a great choice if you’re looking for an inexpensive, discreet boot knife.
+This small, lightweight knife is an excellent choice if you’re looking for an inexpensive discreet boot knife.
 It weighs just a couple of ounces and is small enough to slip inside or strap to work boots or hiking boots.

-It’s a good option for women or men with small hands, but you may find this knife too small to use effectively if you have large hands.
-The leather sheath comes with a clip and has a snap fixing to hold the knife in place.
+It’s a good option for women or It’swith small hands, but you may find this knife too small to use effectively if you have large hands.
+The leather sheath comes with a clip and has a snap fixing to hold the blade in place.

 If you want a solid, sturdy knife that’ll last a couple of generations, this isn’t the knife for you.
 But as a concealable last-ditch defense tool, it does the job and doesn’t cost the earth.